rafaeldff/grandprix/README.md

 ### Topology annotations
-Adding extra data to the input elements is great for information that changes with each run, but it would be tedious to have to always append information about the elements that is more long-lasting.
-For this, grandprix offers a way to annotate the elements on the topology file:
+Adding extra data to the input elements is great for information that changes with each run, but it would be tedious to have to always append long-lasting information about the elements for each input.
+To address this, grandprix offers a way to annotate the elements on the topology file:

 ```
 frontend: